‘A country that has been through as much as Vietnam has to have some crazy music somewhere.’ – Henry Rollins

 Why Vietnam?
 Pre – Overlanders we threw darts at the world map in order to determine where our next adventurous bike trip would be.
 These annual trips would be in addition to our usual summer biking holidays.
 This dart throwing method had seen us travel to Albania & The Balkans 2008, Baltics, Russia & Ukraine 2009, Morocco 2010 (Overlanders 1st year in business), Georgia & around the Black Sea 2012, South America 2014, Northern Thailand 2015, Southern Africa 2017 and so on.
 In 2013 however the dart landed on Vietnam and we concocted a plan to ride the Ho Chi Minh Trail from Saigon to Hanoi.
 Trip planning and preparation amounted to obtaining a visa plus a few dodgy bikes from a what seemed like a shady rental company.
 Early January 2013 three (of the 4 original amigos) flew to Ho Chi Minh and embarked on a 3 week adventure north through Vietnam.
 One paper map and no GPS.

 We’ve been contemplating running a tour in Vietnam for many years and it was always left on the long finger for a number of reasons.
-We’re absolutely delighted to be running it towards the end of 2023.
+We were absolutely delighted to say we would run it towards the end of our 2023 season.
 It’s a big country and you could easily spend months here but we believe our 3 week itinerary, from the Mekong Delta, north along the Ho Chi Minh Trail, and around the northern provinces to the China border, is simply top class.

 Key Information